owid/sdg-tracker.org/pages/infrastructure-industrialization.md

 goalNum: 9
 name: 'Industry, Innovation and Infrastructure'
 description: >-
-  Investments in infrastructure – transport, irrigation, energy and information and communication technology – are crucial to achieving sustainable development and empowering communities in many countries.
-It has long been recognized that growth in productivity and incomes, and improvements in health and education outcomes require investment in infrastructure.
+  The UN explains: <i><q>Investments in infrastructure – transport, irrigation, energy and information and communication technology – are crucial to achieving sustainable development and empowering communities in many countries.
+It has long been recognized that growth in productivity and incomes, and improvements in health and education outcomes require investment in infrastructure.</q></i>

   The UN has defined 8 _Targets_ and 12 _Indicators_ for SDG 9.
 Targets specify
   the goals and Indicators represent the metrics by which the world aims to track whether these Targets are achieved.
-Below we quote the original text of all targets and show the data on the agreed Indicators.
+Below we quote the original text of all <i>Targets</i> and show the data on the agreed <i>Indicators</i>.
 featuredImage: /img/uploads/9.svg
 ---